 Additionally, throughout their years of study at Rochester, students develop relationships with other staff and faculty from many different offices.
 Collectively, these relationships form a student’s community of advising resources.

 Academic advising in the College is available to all undergraduate students who seek it.
-Beginning with the 2020-21 academic year, each new first-year and transfer student will be assigned to a College advisor who will remain with them formally until the student is accepted into a major.
+Beginning with the 2020-21 academic year, each new first-year and transfer student will be assigned to a College advisor who will remain with them from their first semester of college until graduation.

-Students are assigned a faculty advisor from the major department when they are admitted into the major, usually during sophomore year or at the beginning of junior year.
+Students are assigned a faculty advisor from the major department when they are admitted into a major, usually during sophomore year or at the beginning of junior year.
 For each subsequent major and/or minor declaration, a faculty or program advisor from the academic department will be assigned.

-Students planning on majoring in engineering stay with their assigned faculty advisor and undergraduate coordinator throughout the four years.
+Students majoring in engineering stay with their assigned faculty advisor and undergraduate coordinator throughout the four years.

 Undergraduates with academic questions or concerns are encouraged to visit the College Center for Advising Services (CCAS) in Lattimore 312.
-Professional advisors are available every day on a walk-in basis or by appointments, which may be made at the Academic Services Counter.
+Professional advisors are available every day on a walk-in basis or by appointments, which may be scheduled online.